moodle-an-hochschulen/moodle-theme_boost_campus/README.md

 ##### Brand danger color

-This color is used for example in regards to form valiations.
+This color is used for example in regards to form validations.

 #### Favicon